-You can always download the latest version of EagleFiler from the EagleFiler Web site.
+You can always download the latest version of EagleFiler from the EagleFiler Web site33.

-Questions about EagleFiler may be sent to eaglefiler@c-command.com.
-I'm always looking to improve EagleFiler, so please feel free to send any feature requests to that address.
+Questions about EagleFiler may be sent to eaglefiler@c-command.com34.
+We're always looking to improve EagleFiler, so please feel free to send any feature requests to that address.

-To make sure that you have the latest version of EagleFiler, you can use the Software Update feature or subscribe to the EagleFiler News mailing list.
-The traffic on this list is very low, only one message per new version of EagleFiler.
+To make sure that you have the latest version of EagleFiler, you can use the Software Update... command.